MarcelineVQ/twow-raid-visuals/README.md

 - **Blackwing Lair:** Warlocks and Spellbinders indicate the radius of their AoE damage.

 - **AQ 40:** Lord Kri and Viscidus poison area of effects indicate their radius.
+Twin Emporer Blizzard and Bug Explosion indicate radius.

 - **Naxxrams:**
   - Poison Charge now colors your character like other enemy poisons in the game do.